RaphaelVicini/MedSeg/buildmodel.md

 # Building the Model

 To train a model, you need to first prepare your dataset by categorizing the images and their corresponding masks.
-If the mask name isn't chosed in the uploading step, the user can rename it (if needed) by following those instructions.
+If the mask name isn't chosen during the uploading step, the user can rename it (if needed) by following these instructions.

 ## Categorizing Your Data: